Anne Bradstreet: Background

-Intended audience
+Intended readership

 Anne Bradstreet's works tend to be directed to members of her family and are generally intimate.
 For instance, in Bradstreet's "To My Dear and Loving Husband", the poem's intended audience is her husband, Simon Bradstreet.
 In "A Letter to Her Husband Absent upon Public Employment" Bradstreet writes a letter to her husband who is away from her working at his job.
 Bradstreet uses various metaphors to describe her husband.
 The most visible use of metaphor that Bradstreet uses is comparing her husband to the seasons.
 When summer is gone, winter soon arrives.
 Summer can be seen as a time of happiness and warmth.
 Winter on the other hand can be seen as being gloomy and cold.
 Bradstreet's husband is her Sun and when he is with her it is always summer.
 She is happy and warm from the love that her husband brings when he is around.
 When her husband leaves home for work, everything then becomes winter.
 It is a sad, cold time for Bradstreet and she wishes for her husband to soon return.
 "Return, return, sweet Sol, from Capricorn."
 She wants her husband to know that she needs him and without him everything feels gloomy.
 She is not concerned with what others think.
 It is not intended for anyone else except her husband.
 Bradstreet knows that the situation is inevitable, summer can't be around always and soon winter will follow.
 Her husband's job is important.
 He can't be there always and he must go away at times.
 "Till nature's sad decree shall call thee hence."

 Puritan women were required to attend worship services, yet they could not to speak or offer prayer.
 Women were also not allowed to attend town meetings or be involved in the decisions that were discussed.

 Bradstreet was not responsible for her writing becoming public.
 Bradstreet's brother-in-law, John Woodbridge, sent her work off to be published.
 Bradstreet was a righteous woman and her poetry was not meant to bring attention to herself.